 Preakness Stakes field: What to know about Mage and other horses likely to run at Pimlico

-While not confirmed by his connections yet, Mage is expected to run in the $1.5 million, Grade 1 Preakness on May 20 at Pimlico Race Course in Baltimore.
+Mage will run in the $1.5 million, Grade 1 Preakness on May 20 at Pimlico Race Course in Baltimore.
 He could face several of the horses he beat at Churchill Downs.

 Here’s a look at horses considered likely to run.
 The Preakness draw is set for 4-6 p.m.
 Monday in Baltimore.
 Horses are listed in alphabetical order.